tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 * `$remove(recordOrIndex)`
 * `$keyAt(recordOrIndex)`.

-A _record_ and an _object_ are not the same.
-You can't use objects as arguments for these methods.
+A _record_ is a group of related fields in a database.
+In an SQL database a record is a _row_.
+In NoSQL database a record is an _object_.

+Firebase mirrors the arrays and object in your local `$scope` to the remote database.
+So an object in your `$scope` is the same as a record in the remote Firebase, right?
+And you can say, for example, `$save($scope.movie)`?

+No and no. A record in your remote Firebase isn't the same as its matching object in your `$scope`.
+You can't use an object from your `$scope` as the argument in these three Firebase array methods.

 ```js
 var ref = new Firebase("https://crudiest-firebase.firebaseio.com/");